lukekavanagh/lukekavanagh.github.io/unit_3/ruby/week_8/README.md

 5. [Nums to Words](./6-nums-to-words)
 6. [Javascript Olympics](./7-js-olympics)

+#### Everyday
+- Practice touch typing in Ruby on Rails and JavaScript / jQuery with [typing.io](https://typing.io).
+You should be past 40wpm by the end of phase zero.
+- Practice sublime text, terminal, and git shortcuts with [shortcutfoo.com](https://www.shortcutfoo.com/).

 ## Submitting your work

 - You must complete the [week's submission form](http://goo.gl/forms/6txOOlWgyr) to turn in your work.